 At the outset of the COVID-19 pandemic our technology infrastructure allowed us to seamlessly transition to a remote work environment.
 We increased technology effectiveness to allow our employees to remain fully engaged, productive and well.
 We also provided individualized support and equipment to our employees as needed to facilitate productivity.
 A substantial majority of our global workforce continues to work from home on a regular basis, as we continue to closely monitor and manage the situation regarding the COVID-19 pandemic and follow the recommended practices and guidelines from the World Health Organization and the local governments where our offices are located globally.
-Our Innovation Center of Excellence has partnered with cross-functional groups throughout the CovID-19 pandemic, such as re-imagining the future of work and supporting client needs.
+Our Innovation Center of Excellence has partnered with cross-functional groups throughout the Company to help our employees address challenges, opportunities and long-term shifts in the remote working paradigm introduced by the COVID-19 pandemic, such as re-imagining the future of work and supporting client needs.